ghicheon/CarND-Capstone-Final-Project/README.md

 #  Late Start But Best Team

 ## team organization
 Ghicheon Lee  : gebmania@gmail.com
 Elle Li	      :zheyuanli99@gmail.com
 Haiqi Bian    : bingo_hiqi@live.cn
 David Göndör: gondordavid@gmail.com
 Venkat	      :vkarramr@mtu.edu

+## Requirements
+* Launch correctly using the launch files provided in the capstone repo.
+Please note that we will not be able to accommodate special launch instructions or run additional scripts from your submission to download files.
+The launch/styx.launch and launch/site.launch files will be used to test code in the simulator and on the vehicle respectively.
+The submission size limit for this project has been increased to 2GB.
+* Smoothly follow waypoints in the simulator.
+* Respect the target top speed set for the waypoints' twist.twist.linear.x in waypoint_loader.py.
+Be sure to check that this is working by testing with different values for kph velocity parameter in /ros/src/waypoint_loader/launch/waypoint_loader.launch.
+If your vehicle adheres to the kph target top speed set here, then you have satisfied this requirement.
+* Stop at traffic lights when needed.
+* Stop and restart PID controllers depending on the state of /vehicle/dbw_enabled.
+* Publish throttle, steering, and brake commands at 50hz.

 ## Contribution
 Ghicheon Lee: Lead, pid controller tunning using FOPDT(first order plus dead-time model) ,IMC(Internal Model Control).
 MPC model is considered.